jack-chen1688/cxl-test-tool/DCD-Qemu-Explanation.md

 [ 9130.436519] cxl_pci:cxl_pci_mbox_wait_for_doorbell:74: cxl_pci 0000:10:00.0: Doorbell wait took 0ms
 ```

-Kernel calls cxl_send_dc_response which will issue the mailbox command of Add Dynamic Capacity Response.
+The kernel calls `cxl_send_dc_response` which will issue the mailbox command of Add Dynamic Capacity Response.
 This function will send back the extent accepted.

-Kernel issues two more mailbox commands
+The kernel issues two more mailbox commands
 Clear Event Records           - 0x0101
 Get Event Records             - 0x0100

-### Qemu add the extent accepted to the device
+### QEMU adds the extent accepted to the device
-At Qemu side, cmd_dcd_add_dyn_cap_rsp will be called and add the accepted extent passed by kernel to
-its extent list and update extent count.
-The extent will aslo be removed from the pending extent list
-where it was appended in qmp_cxl_add_dynamic_capacity.
+At the QEMU side, `cmd_dcd_add_dyn_cap_rsp` will be called and add the accepted extent passed by the kernel to its extent list and update the extent count.
+The extent will also be removed from the pending extent list where it was appended in `qmp_cxl_add_dynamic_capacity`.

-### Qemu log of the cci commands
+### QEMU log of the CCI commands
 ```
 CXL Command: set=0x01 cmd=0x00 (EVENTS_GET_RECORDS) len_in=1
   Payload (hex):